solidmage/qanx-platform/README.md

 ## What is QANX?

-QANX token is an ERC20/BEP20 compliant token optimized for trading on Decentralized Exchanges (DEX) with customizable locking and vesting options included.
+QANX Platform is an ERC20/BEP20 compliant token optimized for trading on Decentralized Exchanges (DEX) with customizable locking and vesting options included.

 A previous version of the QANX token was also prepared with a mapping designed to store Post-Quantum cryptography public key hashes, which will technically enable a direct migration from the ERC20 and BEP20 tokens to QANplatform's upcoming native mainnet units which will utilize PQ cryptography by default.